Characterisations of purity in a locally finitely presented additive category: A short functorial proof: Abstract

 \section{Abstract}

-{In this short note, we will give an efficient functorial proof of the equivalence of various characterisations of purity in a locally finitely presented additive category $C$.
-The complications of the proofs for specific choices of $C$ (e.g. $C=A\Lmods$ for a ring $A$) are contained in the description of fp-injective and injective objects in $(\fp C,\Ab)$.
-For example, the equivalence of many characterisations of purity in a module category $A\Lmods$ is a simple corollary of what we will prove here, once we know that $\Fpinj(A\lmods,\Ab)$ and $\Inj(A\lmods,\Ab)$ look like (we do).
+{In this expository article, we will give an efficient functorial proof of the equivalence of various characterisations of purity in a finitely accessible additive category $\C$.
+The complications of the proofs for specific choices of $\C$ are contained in the description of fp-injective and injective objects in $(\fp\C,\Ab)$, the category of additive functors $\fp\C\to\Ab$.
+For example, the equivalence of many characterisations of purity in a module category $\A\Lmods$ is a simple corollary of what we will prove here, since we know which objects are fp-injective, and which objects are injective, in $(\A\lmods,\Ab)$.}